FanSt3/Port-Scanner/README.md

 # Port-Scanner
-Port scanner that works like nmap, it's scanning open ports of specified ip addres.
+Port scanner that works like nmap, it's scanning open ports of specified ip address.